AmirMohamadBabaee/AmirMohamadBabaee/README.md

 </div>

 ## About me
-AmirMohammad Babaei, Bsc student of Computer Engineering at AmirKabir University of Technology and Machine Learning Engineer at Asr Gooyesh Pardaz Company.
+AmirMohammad Babaei, Bsc student of Computer Engineering at AmirKabir University of Technology.

 ## Interests
 - Machine Learning